raf-pllz/raf-pllz/README.md

 ### 💻 What I Do
 I focus on connecting **modern UI/UX** with **functional application logic**, using:
 - 🐍 **Python (PyQt / WebEngine)** – creating desktop apps with web-based interfaces
-- 🌐 **HTML, CSS & JavaScript** – crafting responsive and minimal web designs
+- 🌐 **HTML, CSS & JavaScript** – crafting responsive and minimal web desings
 - 🧠 **UI/UX Prototyping** – designing layouts in **Figma** before implementing them in code

 I enjoy experimenting with **hybrid app structures**, where HTML/CSS interfaces interact seamlessly with Python backends for dynamic, cross-platform experiences.